The Best Maryland Crab Imperial Recipe – An Easy Classic

 I baked them in a 350 degree F oven for 15 minutes and then another 4 minutes on broil in order to brown the tops.

-Be sure to keep a close eye on them though because you don’t want the bread crumb mixture to burn.
+Expert Tip: Be sure to keep a close eye on them.
+You don’t want the bread crumb mixture to burn!

 Maryland Crab Imperial Recipe